iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The individual was granted deferred adjudication and completed probation.

-Just to reiterate, conviction felony records can only be expunged if;
+Just to reiterate, conviction felony records can only be expunged if:

 • The crime is alcohol-induced.